What are Chair Cane and Rattan Reed?

 Reed continues to also be the choice of materials for basketweavers here in the United States instead of willow and other natural hand-gathered materials, because:

-• reed is a very forgiving and easy to use material
+• reed is a very forgiving and easy-to-use material

 • reed is easy to obtain from a retail source